librato/api-docs/source/includes/_alerts.md

 >Add the service identified by `ID 290` to the alert "my.alert.name" (ID `45`).
 When the alert is triggered, the service `290` will be notified.

->Note: To get a list of created services, view the section on [Retriving all services](#retrieve-all-services).
+>Note: To get a list of created services, view the section on [Retrieving all services](#retrieve-all-services).

 ```shell
 curl \